JaimeHyland/farming-futures/README.md

 ## todo
+- add a video
 - add an iframe
-- add a video
 KEEP AN EYE OUT FOR INCONSISTENT CODING
 - sort out the formatting issue David pointed out
 - check for excessive blank lines in css and html
 - check headers and footers for function and consistency on each page
 - check all external and internal links
-- fix hidden go-to-top button on gallery page
 - add video and image acknowledgements
 - tidy up and unify styling
 - run smoke checks
 - run code validation
 - generate table of contents
+- remove all unused files from root directory and all subdirectories